- Tools & Workshop >

 The way to avoid the I-can’t-find-it syndrome is to have appropriate containers for tool storage and transport.
 Several varieties of toolboxes and bags and belts are described below, but there are many other kinds, too.
 Like specialty toolboxes designed to lock securely into the bed of a pickup, or enormous storage cabinets for workshops, which are essentially closets that are built in or are too big to move readily.

 However many tools you have, there’s certainly a suitable container (or containers) that will store your tools safely and securely, yet provide you with easy access when needs arise.
 Remember, storing and transporting your tools is every bit as important as using them with respect and care in order to avoid breakage or loss.

 Tool Chests.
-The traditional tool chest – the size of a footlocker, with trays of neatly organized tools – is still to be found in antique shops, museums, and in the hands of craftsmen who consciously work within the hand-tool heritage.
-But for most people, such toolboxes are heavy, awkward, and less practical than some other designs.
+The traditional tool chest—the size of a footlocker, with trays of neatly organized tools—is still to be found in antique shops, museums, and in the hands of craftsmen who consciously work within the heritage of hand tools.
+But for most people, such toolboxes are heavy, awkward, and less practical than other designs.

-The nature of the work you do with your tools must determine what sort of tool containers you require, but one practical option for a medium-sized selection of tools (that is, one with a couple of power tools, saws, hammers, framing square, a few dozen other tools – The Essential Toolbox) is an all-weather plastic toolbox.
+The nature of the work you do with your tools must determine what sort of tool containers you require, but one practical option for a medium-size selection of tools (that is, one with a couple of power tools, saws, hammers, framing square and few dozen other tools) is an all-weather plastic toolbox.
 One popular design has an open area in the base that functions rather like a bin for storing your electric drill and portable circular saw, and has a tray for pliers, drivers, a chisel, and a variety of other tools.

 There are many tool chest options.
 Consider carefully what you need – not only to contain and carry your tools, but for ease of use in the spot where you’ll be using them.
 You will want a box that will I ill all your needs, and prove durable as well.